Optimally adaptive Bayesian spectral density estimation for stationary and nonstationary processes: Validation metrics

 If $p=2$, we return a (normalised) Euclidean distance between tuples $(\rho_1,...,\rho_r)$ and $(\hat{\rho_1},...,\hat{\rho_r}) \in \mathbb{R}^r$.
 If $p=1$, we return an $L^1$ distance between the tuples.
 In subsequent paragraphs, we will see why the normalisation is appropriate for a more general framework.

 More generally, we wish to outline a framework that specifically tests for whether this bijection exists, and define a validation measure that is well-defined regardless of whether the bijection exists.
-For this purpose, let $S$ be the finite set of the (non-trivial) peaks of an analytic power spectrum $g$, and $\hat{S}$ be the set of (non-trivial) peaks of an estimate $\hat{g}$.
-The most naive definition of a peak as a local maximum of $g$ or $\hat{g}$, respectively, may be unsuitable for this purpose - due to the wiggly nature of spectral density estimates, there may exist local maxima of $\hat{g}$ that are insubstantial and should be excluded.
+For this purpose, let $S$ be the finite set of the (non-trivial) peaks of an analytic log power spectrum $\mathbf{g}$, and $\hat{S}$ be the set of (non-trivial) peaks of an estimate $\hat{\mathbf{g}}$.
+The most naive definition of a peak as a local maximum of $\mathbf{g}$ or $\hat{\mathbf{g}}$, respectively, may be unsuitable for this purpose - due to the wiggly nature of spectral density estimates, there may exist local maxima of $\hat{g}$ that are insubstantial and should be excluded.
 An algorithmic framework for the refinement of peaks in the power spectra must be employed.
-A flexible algorithmic framework that does this for local maxima and minima can be found in \cite{Jamescovidusa}.
-Many approaches exist in this framework.
-For example, local maxima that are significantly less than other local maxima may be excluded as insubstantial under a variety of definitions and parameters.
-In our experiments with the AR(4) process, only a simple approach is needed: set $\delta=2$; any local maximum $\hat{\rho}$ of $\hat{g}$ with $\hat{g}(\hat{\rho})<\max \hat{g} - \delta$ is excluded.
+A flexible algorithmic framework that does this for local maxima and minima is detailed in Appendix \ref{appendix:TPA}.
+For example, local maxima that are significantly less than the global maximum of the log PSD may be excluded as insubstantial under a variety of definitions and parameters.
+In our experiments with the AR(4) process, only a simple approach is needed: set $\delta=2$; any local maximum $\hat{\rho}$ of $\hat{\mathbf{g}}$ with $\hat{g}(\hat{\rho})<\max \hat{\mathbf{g}} - \delta$ is excluded.
 The same results are produced for any $\delta \in [2,4]$, demonstrating the robustness of this refinement procedure.
+As this is applied to the log power spectrum, such an inequality is preserved when scaling the initial time series $X_t$ by an affine transformation $X_t' = aX_t + b$.
+As an additional remark, we note that the precise number $r$ of (non-trivial) peaks is inevitably determined by the precise refinement algorithm we use.
+We discuss further details in Appendix \ref{appendix:TPA}.